zehanzz/TDConvED/README.md

 ## Execution Guide

-For a comprehensive guide on executing the implementation, kindly refer to the [official GitHub repository](https://github.com/b05902062/TDConvED).
+For a comprehensive guide on executing the implementation, kindly refer to the [Reference](https://github.com/b05902062/TDConvED).

 ## Bug Fixes & Troubleshooting